Optimality Guarantees for Particle Belief Approximation of POMDPs

-Thus, with probability at least $1-D\delta'$, we execute a policy that meets the assumptions of \cref{lemma:value} with $\xi = \frac{2\lambda'}{1-\gamma}$, and hence by \cref{lemma:value}, the difference between the optimal value and the average accumulated reward for this case is at most $\frac{2\lambda'}{(1-\gamma)^2}$.
+Thus, with probability at least $1-D\delta'$, we execute a policy that meets the assumptions of \cref{lemma:value} with $\xi$, and hence by \cref{lemma:value}, the difference between the optimal value and the average accumulated reward for this case is at most $\frac{2\xi}{1-\gamma}$.
 In the other case, which occurs with at most probability $D\delta'$, an arbitrarily bad policy can be executed, resulting in an accumulated reward difference of up to $2V_{\max}$ from the optimal policy.
-Combining these two cases and using the definition of $\delta'$ in \cref{eq:deltadef}, we have
+Combining these two cases, we have

 \end{proof}